ericjang/aibook/sources/chapter05.md

 Once we do that, we can learn from a few samples, and not be so brittle in the face of new-ish inputs.
 A hypothetical improvement such hybrid systems would accomplish would be using logical reasoning to quickly generalize:  “Instead of memorizing the fact that Plato and Aristotle and Euripides and each of the other billions of other individuals preceding us were all mortal, you learn a general truth, that all humans are mortal, and apply that general truth to specific instances of that category, as needed.” its easy to say that ML doesn't generalize but hard to construct a system that actually demonstrates "generalization without ML"

+It's like zooming into a fractal - each time you think you've fully broken down the problem into smaller pieces, you find that the small pieces have vast complexity of their own.